isaacbernat/presentations/optimise/final.md

 <embed style="margin-left:-2rem" src="plots/plot_time_complexity_all_scaled.html" width="110%" height="100%"></embed>

 ???
-The computational-complexity is probably the most important factor when optimising problems with big inputs.
+The computational-complexity is probably the most important factor when optimising problems with **big inputs**.
 Our implementations fall in 3 groups of similar gradients:
 - BLUE ~CUBIC.
 O(n^3).
 A problem 2x as big will take 8x as long time.
 - RED ~LINEAR.
 O(n).
 A problem 2x as big will take 2x as long time.
 - MAGENTA ~CONSTANT.
 O(1).
 A problem 2x as big will take the same time.

 Here we show the time-cost of all versions.
-We should note that both axes have a logarithmic scale so we could fit all lines in a single chart.
+We should note that both axes have a **logarithmic scale** so we could fit all lines in a single chart.
 Furthermore, algorithms from v08 to v14 use the **amount of Ns** with values up to 1M instead of a single N, because the 9 Bnx speedup from v7 to v8 is too big otherwise.
-So you may imagine the real "size" of RED and MAGENTA groups being 1M times (or 10^6) bigger.
+So you may imagine the real "size" of RED and MAGENTA groups being 1M times **(or 10^6)** bigger.

-The cost of v13-14 is constant up to >10.000s of N<=10^6.
+The cost of v13-14 is **constant up to >10.000s of N<=10^6**.
 After that point the cost of I/O starts being significant compared to that of calculations, and of course, adding more entries will take more time reading and writing the values.

-But even the fastest constant algorithm is slower for very small Ns than less optimised versions.
+But even the **fastest constant algorithm is slower for very small Ns** than less optimised versions.
 It has a fix cost the others don't.

 But not only that.
-Was it really a requirement that it should take < 1s?
+Was it really a **requirement** that it should take < 1s?
 Was maybe < 1 minute ok?
-If it's a batch process maybe is fine.
+If it's a **batch process** maybe is fine.
 Before knowing we can afford the price to pay, we first must know that it does not come for free!

 ---
 <embed style="margin-left:-2rem" src="plots/plot_speedup_vs14.html" width="110%" height="100%"></embed>